 The rise of video streaming services not only changed the way that content is delivered to consumers but also the way that said content is consumed.
-While traditional TV channels used to release new episodes of their shows episode by episode, week after week, streaming services typically grant consumers access to an entire season worth of episodes at once, enabling them to watch whenever they please.
+While traditional TV channels used to release new episodes of their shows episode by episode, week after week, streaming services often grant consumers access to entire seasons at once, enabling them to watch whenever they please.

 While it may take away the thrill of waiting alongside millions of fellow fans for a new episode of your favorite show, the practice of releasing a slew of episodes at once does grant viewers an unprecedented degree of freedom and flexibility.
-Just as consumers have gotten used to binging entire seasons in as few sittings as their schedule/social life allows them, the industry seems to be moving away from this popular practice.
+Just as consumers have gotten used to binging entire seasons in as few sittings as their schedule/social life allows, the industry seems to be moving away from this popular practice, however.

-As the following chart illustrates, there is a significant generational gap in how Americans want to be served their TV shows: while young adults have gotten used to the all-you-can-watch approach, most older citizens are either indifferent or content with the weekly release schedule they have known for decades.
+As the following chart illustrates, there is a significant generational gap in how Americans want to be served their TV shows: while young adults have gotten used to the all-you-can-watch approach, older Americans are a bit more patient and most unlikely to watch several episodes at once.